HailStorm32/hailstorms-darkflame-server-scripts/README.md

 4. Open `playerCntSettings.py` and add the credentials

 	4a.
-To get your webhook URL, open your Discord server and go to `Server Settings` -> `Integrations` -> `Webhooks`
+To get your webhook URL, open your Discord server and go to `Server Settings` -> `Integrations` -> `Webhooks` 4b.
+You will want two webhooks, one for the online count and one for the stats.
 ```
 DATABASE_IP = "localhost" #IP of the mysql database
 DATABASE_NAME = "darkflame" #Name of the database